kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 That makes sense. xterm sends (writes) `q`. tty+bash echoes back `q` to display it so that the user can see what he/she entered.
 Then a sequence `we` follows the same pattern.
-Now I'll try arrow keys: the left arrow and then the right arrow:
+Now, I'll try arrow keys: the left arrow and then the right arrow:

 ```
 write(4, "\33[D", 3)                    = 3